-§ 21.
-Membership

-- A. The Gaming Commission shall consist of no less than five (5) members of the Cherokee Nation to be appointed by the Principal Chief of the Cherokee Nation and approved by the Tribal Council of the Cherokee Nation.
+- § 21.
+Membership - A. The Gaming Commission shall consist of no less than five (5) members of the Cherokee Nation to be appointed by the Principal Chief of the Cherokee Nation and approved by the Tribal Council of the Cherokee Nation.
 In addition to the Gaming Commission, three (3) Tribal Council members shall be appointed to participate in Gaming Commission meetings in an advisory, non-voting capacity.
 These Advisory Members shall be appointed to serve by the Tribal Council.
 The term of an advisory member shall be three (3) years.
-Advisory Members shall be provided the same information as the Gaming Commission shall inform the Advisory Members of all meetings so Advisory Members shall be able to attend all meetings of the Gaming Commission. - B. To be eligible to serve as a commissioner, a person must: - 1.
-Be at least 25 years of age; - 2.
-Have a bachelor's degree from a college or university or equivalent experience; - 3.
-Be of high moral character or integrity; - 4.
-Be physically able to carry out the duties of office; and, - 5.
-Be able to pass a background investigation equivalent to that of a Primary Management Official to obtain and maintain a gaming license. - C. The Principal Chief shall, at the time of making the initial appointments and also at the time of making each appointment to fill a vacancy on the Commission as provided herein, designate one member to serve as Chairman, one member to serve as Vice Chairman and one member to serve as Secretary.
+Advisory Members shall be provided the same information as the Gaming Commissioners and the Gaming Commission shall inform the Advisory Members of all meetings so Advisory Members shall be able to attend all meetings of the Gaming Commission. - B. To be eligible to serve as a commissioner, a person must: - 1.
+Be at least twenty-five (25) years of age;